 Mara Wilson (lived experience with OCD, Anxiety, and Depression) is a successful writer, performer, and story teller.
 In the video, she shares her story and walks you through a very helpful breathing exercise.

 Matt Berriman (lived experience with BiPolar) is a founder, investor, and adviser.
 He is a former cricketer who resigned his position as a CEO publicly by writing the letter (linked above) about his mental health.
-Matt doesn't currently have a video, but we are hoping to reach out to him soon to ask if he will share his story further.
 "I’m still struggling to return to my optimal holistic health, and as a result I now need to put a larger commitment in place to con-currently prioritise my health with my commitment to Unlockd.
 Effective immediately I will be stepping aside as CEO of Unlockd" (FEB 2018).